searchx-framework/searchx-backend/README.md

 ### Bing
 SearchX requires a [Bing API key](https://azure.microsoft.com/en-us/services/cognitive-services/bing-web-search-api/) to use the Bing web search provider.

-Once you have a Bing API key, you can paste it into `app/config/config.js` under `bingAccessKey`.
+Once you have a Bing API key, you can paste it into your `.env` file under the key `BING_ACCESS_KEY`.
 Be careful not to check the key into version control, since this may lead to abuse if the key leaks.

 # API Specification
 ```